fjoensson/messenger-service/README.md

 git clone github.com/fjoensson/messenger-service/

+npm install

 npm start

 # Assumptions
 * A recipient must be registred before you can send a message
+* The client is interested in messages for a single User - not all messages

 # Comments
 * Messages may be stored under the user instead of by themselves.
 Volumes?
+* I try to use immutables were possible...

 # TODO
 * api versioning [x]